requests-cache/requests-cache/CONTRIBUTING.md

 Notes:
 * See python packaging docs on
-[pre-release versioning](https://packaging.python.org/guides/distributing-packages-using-setuptools/#pre-release-versioning) for more info on how this works. for more details.
+[pre-release versioning](https://packaging.python.org/guides/distributing-packages-using-setuptools/#pre-release-versioning) for more info on how this works
-* Any collaborator can trigger a pre-release build for requests-cache by going to **Actions > Deploy > Run workflow**.
+* Any collaborator can trigger a pre-release build for requests-cache by going to **Actions > Deploy > Run workflow**
-* A complete list of builds can by found on [PyPI under 'Release History'](https://pypi.org/project/requests-cache/#history).
+* A complete list of builds can by found on [PyPI under 'Release History'](https://pypi.org/project/requests-cache/#history)